Electa-Git/Z-tool/Examples/README.md

 ![Results](../Doc/pdf_out.png)

 We recommend reading [these](.././README.md#citing-z-tool) openly available papers and checking the webinar [slides](.././Doc/Z_tool_webinar_slides_13-02-2025.pdf) and [recording](https://www.youtube.com/watch?v=AqK5q3ediU0) to better understand the package's functioning principles.
-You can find three step-by-step examples in the following subfolders: [2L_VSC](2L_VSC), [parametric sweep](Parametric_sweep) and [Energy_hub](Energy_hub).
+You can find four step-by-step examples in the following subfolders: [2L_VSC](2L_VSC), [Parametric_sweep](Parametric_sweep), [Energy_hub](Energy_hub) and the [Transfer_function](Transfer_function).
 Feel free to reach out to [Fransciso Javier Cifuentes Garcia](https://www.kuleuven.be/wieiswie/en/person/00144512) in case of questions!

 ## Basic installation of Python dependencies
 After installing Python or using an exsiting Python version >3.7, you can add the necessary packages with the use of _pip_ following the steps below.
-To install the packages we just need to open a comand window and call pip through python followed by the package we want to instal.
+To install the packages you need to open a comand window and call pip through python followed by the package we want to instal.
-Firstly, we can verify that the python version we call with **py** is the intended one by typing `py --version` Then, the installation syntax looks like this: `py -m pip install NAMEofTHEpackage`.
+Firstly, it can be verified that the python version called with **py** is the intended one by typing `py --version` Then, the installation syntax looks like this: `py -m pip install NAMEofTHEpackage`.
-   * The _Z-tool_ package can be installed and/or updated via `py -m pip install ztoolacdc`
+   * The _Z-tool_ package can be installed via `py -m pip install ztoolacdc` and updated with `py -m pip install ztoolacdc --upgrade`
    * _Numpy_, _Scipy_ and _Matplotlib_.
 Numpy and Scipy packages contain the mathematical functions to handle the numerical data, such as rFFT, inverse matrix computations and EVD.
 Matplotlib is used to plot the results.
    * _PSCAD automation library_.
-It is automatically downloaded to your computed after installing PSCAD v5.
+It is automatically downloaded to your computer after installing PSCAD v5.
 It should be located in a directory similar to _C:\Users\Public\Documents\Manitoba Hydro International\Python\Packages_.
 Here there should be a file named _mhi_pscad-2.2.1-py3-none-any.whl_ or similar.
 Use the same cmd + _pip_ commands as before, but first go to the folder where the package is located using cmd commands.
 More information on the PSCAD automation library can be found [here](https://www.pscad.com/software/pscad/automation-library).

 ![Figure of the Numpy, matplotlib and PSCAD automation library installation](../Doc/img_8.png)